 Creating targeted life coaching groups as well as offering one-on-one coaching is a an opportunity to build a vibrant and diversified practice with programs that are affordable to all.

-Life coaching groups of clients, whether in person or online has a lot going for it as a coaching niche for both the client and the coach.
+Life coaching groups of clients, whether in person or online has a lot going for it for both the client and the coachees in the group.

-It's a great way to leverage your time and be able to offer an affordable option to those clients on a tight budget.
+It's a great way to leverage your coaching skills and time and be able to offer an affordable option to those clients on a tight budget.
 It can also be a lot of fun as the group dynamic develops!

-When facilitating a group life coaching session you are there to act as a sounding board, reflector and adviser and to hold the members of the group accountable for their intentions and actions.
+When facilitating a group life coaching session, as well as coaching input, you are there to act as a sounding board, reflector and adviser and to hold the members of the group accountable for their intentions and actions.

-This type of coaching may not follow the strict definitions of life coaching but it is an accepted and viable way of effectively serving more than one client at a time and a great coaching specialty to develop.
+This type of coaching may not follow the strict definitions of life coaching but it is an accepted and viable way of effectively serving more than one client at a time.

-You can charge a lot less to each member of a team or group, yet in a one hour group session still make a lot more than you would coaching one person for a single session.
+You can charge a lot less to each member of the group, yet in a one hour group session still make a lot more than you would coaching one person for a single session.

 And there is always the possibility that someone in the group will 'upgrade' to one -on-one coaching!